 "In order to put money in their pockets, they've done serious harm to many thousands of people," Rackauckus told the Times.

-Both Orange and Santa Clarita counties have been hammered by overdose deaths and drastically increased medical costs due to the rise of prescription narcotic use in recent years.
+Both Orange and Santa Clara counties have been hammered by overdose deaths and drastically increased medical costs due to the rise of prescription narcotic use in recent years.
 "California is suffering disproportionately from this problem, so it is appropriate for this state to take up this hammer," said Rackauckus.

 In what could be a landmark case akin to the tobacco settlement in the 1990s, the lawsuit alleges that the five drug companies named – Actavis, Endo Health Solutions, Janssen Pharmaceuticals, Purdue Pharma, and Cephalon Inc – knowingly violated California laws by falsely advertising their products, engaging in unfair business practices, and creating a public nuisance.